Apurvashelar/Memories-Gallery/README.md

 ## Technologies Used
   **ReactJS**- used react DOM, Hooks, Middlewares for building the frontend of the application.
   **NodeJS**- used to integrate the backend, and authenticated it using JWT.
   **MongoDB**- used to store the database of the application.
-Database Link - https://memories-app-project-final.herokuapp.com/posts
+Backend hosted at - https://memories-app-project-final.herokuapp.com/posts
   **Finally**, frontend is deployed on Netlify.
 Live Project - https://memories-app-project-final.herokuapp.com/posts
   The backend is deployed on **Heroku**.